studersi/test-4/tutorial-8/README.md

 ###Step 8: Deriving additional ignore rules (scores 50-89)

 However, because we are working through this tutorial for practice and are not in a production environment, we won’t be putting the ready-made *ignore rules* on the server, but will instead practice a bit writing these rules.
 In this second round we’ll be tackling the requests with a score in the 50s to 80s.
 A sample log file from which the alerts suppressed above have been filtered out will serve as the basis ([labor-07-example-error.log-step-7](https://raw.githubusercontent.com/Apache-Labor/labor/master/labor-07/labor-04-example-error.log-step-7)).
-There were very many rule violations from 50 to 89 in the original statistics, but it will appear that not many more are added to our existing rule violations.
-To avoid having to deal with the same rule violations again and again, we suppress the combinations already dealt with using a somewhat demanding *one-liner*:
+There were very many rule violations from 50 to 89 in the original statistics, but it will appear that not many more are added to our existing rule violations:

 ```bash
 $> cat tutorial-8-example-access.log | grep -E "[5-8][0-9] [0-9-]$" | alreqid > ids